jm379/blog/posts/1_extending_ruby/post.md

 ```

 Done.
 We created our first C shared library that can be used directly in Ruby!
-To use the `sum.so` it only needs required as `require_relative 'sum'`.
+To use the `sum.so` it only needs to be required as `require_relative 'sum'`.
 Here is an example

 ```ruby
 require_relative 'sum'